 Higher level

 Poetry/verse texts At least 5 complete poems/songs to be chosen

-and at least 3 poems by one designated poet

 (a) complete play

 (b) complete visual text At least 2 to be chosen from (a), (b) or (c)

 (c) 2 complete short stories

 Prose literature

 One complete text from the following genres At least one complete text to be chosen

 must be studied:

 novel

 short stories collection

 biography

 folklore work.

-^{}If (c) is chosen, students must study two complete short stories.
+If (c) is chosen, students must study two complete short stories.
 If it is chosen to also study a collection of short stories, these two short stories should not be chosen from that collection of short stories.

-Ordinary level Poetry/verse texts At least 3 complete poems/songs to be chosen and at least 3 poems by one designated poet Complete play / visual text At least one complete text to be chosen Complete short story At least one to be chosen Folklore story At least one to be chosen
+Ordinary level Poetry/verse texts At least 3 complete poems/songs to be chosen Complete play / visual text At least one complete text to be chosen Complete short story At least one to be chosen Folklore story At least one to be chosen